rho-contracts/rho-contracts/README.md

 <a name="constructors"/>
 ### Contracts on Prototypes and Constructors

-Constructors function can be wrapped normally with functions contracts, like this:
+Constructor functions can be wrapped normally with function contracts, like this:

 ```javascript
 function CounterImpl(x) {